sbatson5/imposter-syndrome-blog/content/posts/2019-07-13---I-Lied-to-Become-a-Developer.md

 I remember I had to talk through (no code, no using google) how I would write a function that would check to see if a string is a palindrome.
 In a language that 👏 I 👏 didn't 👏 know!
-I forget how I got through it, but one of the guys on the call sighed and rolled his eyes at me.
+I forget how I got through it, but one of the guys on the call sighed and rolled his eyes so cartoonishly, I thought they'd roll away.
 He said "won't that create a bunch of extra strings in memory?"
 🤷‍♀️ Yeah, probably!